andrykonchin/andrykonchin.github.io/_posts/2019-12-25-deadlock-in-rspec-en.markdown

 end
 ```

-Here a child process is forked and a parent process is waiting for its
+Here the `fork` method is used to create a child process, while the parent process waits for the child process to exit before proceeding.
-termination.

 ### PS

-The bug was fixed by removing a call `Process.waitpid(pid)`.
-Now a
-parent process immediately reads from a pipe avoiding deadlock.
+The bug was resolved by removing the `Process.waitpid(pid)` call, which allowed the parent process to immediately read from the pipe, thus avoiding any deadlocks.

-On the one hand - the issue is solve.
-On the other hand a new minor
-issue is introduced.
-Noe a child process a left in a zombi state as far
-as nobody gets its exit status with the system call `waitpid`, that
-means a process descriptors leaking.
-When a number of processes in
-operation system reaches a limit, not big actually (yeah, there is limit
-of how many processes could exist at the same time), it will be
-impossible to start a new process.
+Although the original deadlock issue was resolved by removing the Process.waitpid(pid) call and immediately reading from the pipe, a new minor issue was introduced.
+Now the child process is left in a zombie state as no one gets its exit status with the waitpid system call, resulting in process descriptor leaks.
+If the number of processes in the operating system reaches its limit (which is not very high), it becomes impossible to start a new process.

 ### Links